Royal Canadian Mint: Saskatchewan Roughriders

-UFO-themed glow-in-the-dark coin

-The Shag Harbour UFO incident on October 4, 1967, was commemorated in a glow-in-the dark coin launched October 1, 2019.

-This coin is the second in the Royal Canadian Mint's "unexplained phenomena" series.
-The first coin in the series was released in 2018 and depicts the UFO encounter near Falcon Lake (Manitoba) in 1967.

-The coin is not the first glow-in-the-dark coin released by the Royal Canadian Mint.
-The first coin depicts boaters gazing at the Northern Lights, and was released in 2017.

-Foreign coins
+Foreign circulation coins

+Many foreign countries have had coinage struck at the Royal Canadian Mint, including circulation coins, numismatic coins, and ready-to-strike blanks.
+In 1970, Master of the Mint Gordon Ward Hunter relaunched the Foreign Circulation division.
+A contract for Singapore was won in January 1970 to produce six million rimmed blanks in a copper–nickel alloy.
+This was the mint's first export contract since a contract for the Dominican Republic 32 years earlier.
+The second contract came in April 1970 from the Central Bank of Brazil.
+The RCM produced 84 million blanks for the 50-centavo piece.
+In August 1971, the People's Democratic Republic of Yemen placed an order for 2 million five-fil pieces.
+This was followed by an order from Iceland for 2.5 million one-crown pieces.

-In October 1971, the Bank of Jamaica asked the RCM to produce a commemorative $10 coin in silver and a $20 gold coin of proof quality.
+In October 1971, the Bank of Jamaica asked the RCM to produce a commemorative ten-dollar coin in silver and a twenty-dollar gold coin of proof quality.
 Also in 1971, the RCM made coins for the Bahamas, Bermuda, Cayman Islands, Iran, and the Isle of Man.
 An order for 100 million general-circulation five-centime and ten-centimo coins for Venezuela was received as well.
 By 1973, orders totalled 65 million coins, and 70 million blanks.
 By 1974, the Ottawa facility produced a facility record 1.2 billion coins (foreign and domestic).

 Two years later, the Monetary and Foreign Exchange Authority of Macau commissioned the Royal Canadian Mint to create a commemorative coin to recognize the transfer of the Macau region to the People's Republic of China.
 The coin is silver and features a gold cameo.
 The face value is 100 patacas, and the coin has a diameter of 37.97 mm and a guaranteed weight of at least 1 ozt, while most 1 oz silver RCM coins weigh 31.3 grams.
 The Royal Canadian Mint item number is 644309 and the issue price is $102.
 The coin features a Portuguese ship and a Chinese barque sharing coastal waters.
 The historic Ma Gao Temple (Pagoda de Barra) appears in the cameo.